elki-project/elki-project.github.io/tutorial/spatial_distance_functions.md

 Support for spatial indexes
 ---------------------------

 In order to accelerate distance based algorithms (e.g. DBSCAN, LOF) using this distance function, we need to implent a **lower-bound on the rectangle-to-rectangle distances**.
 This is often called the "minDist".
-In order to implement this method, we change the parent class to [AbstractSpatialDistanceFunction](/releases/current/doc/de/lmu/ifi/dbs/elki/distance/distancefunction/AbstractSpatialDistanceFunction.html), and have eclipse generate the missing method.
+We additionally implement the interface [SpatialPrimitiveDistanceFunction](/releases/current/doc/de/lmu/ifi/dbs/elki/distance/distancefunction/SpatialPrimitiveDistanceFunction.html), and have eclipse generate the missing method.
 After adding the usual safety checks, it looks like this:

 {% highlight java %}
   @Override